Petition to Seal

-Records That Can Be Sealed
+What Records Can Be Sealed?

 When you were sentenced, the sentencing had to be under a law that allows your criminal records to be sealed.
 Before you can ask to have your records sealed, you must complete all the terms and conditions of your probation and pay any fines or costs that were part of your sentence.